bertini36/boatsandjoy-client/README.md

 ### 🔥 Application execution

 1. Install all the dependencies and bring up the project with Docker executing: `make build`
-2. Run the server: `make up` (by default Sapper runs applications at 3000 port)
+2. Run the server: `make up` (by default Vue runs applications at 3000 port)

 ## 🚀 Deploy